evert/evert.github.com/_posts/2015/2015-01-27-new-uri-library-for-php.md

-discussions about the upcoming ['PSR-7'][1], I started working on a sort of 'hypermedia'-focussed router/repository type of system, and I recently ran into a bug in [sabredav][2] that forced me to get a better understanding of the URI specification, in particular on the topics of 'normalization' and resolving relative URLs.
+discussions about the upcoming ['PSR-7'][1], I started working on a sort of 'hypermedia'-focussed router/repository type of system, and I recently ran into a bug in [sabredav][2] that forced me to get a better understanding of the [URI specification][3], in particular on the topics of 'normalization' and resolving relative URLs.

 All of this accumulated in a set of functions of operations I commonly need, which I'm now releasing as an open source library.

 Yup!
 Yet another URI library.
-All this library is though, is a collection of 5 functions:
+All this library is though, is a collection of 5 php functions:

 * `resolve` to resolve relative uris.
 * `normalize` to aid in comparing uris.